All All News Products Insights AI DevOps and CI/CD Community

 14. White Box & Black Box Testing

-White box testing examines the internal structure of the software application, similar to how we can easily see the inside of a white box.
-On the other hand, black box testing focuses on validating the application's functionality without knowledge of the internal code or implementation details, similar to how the inside of a black box can’t be seen.
+White box testing examines the internal structure of the software, similar to being able to see inside a white box.
+In contrast, black box testing validates functionality without any knowledge of internal code, like evaluating a sealed black box.

 15. Testing For Different Types Of Applications